-Location Туре Maximum Average Estimated Minimum Estimated Operating Estimated Flow to Flow to the Station Flow to the Station Conditions the Station (GPD) (GPD) (GPD) [GPM @ FT (TDH)]
+Location Туре Maximum Estimated Flow to the Station (GPD) Average Estimated Flow to the Station (GPD) Minimum Estimated Flow to the Station (GPD) Operating Conditions [GPM @ FT (TDH)]

 (5) Collection/Transmission System Design Information

 A. This information must be completed for all projects by the applicant's professional engineer, and if applicable, those professional engineers in other disciplines who assisted with the design of the project.
 The checklist below shall be used for conventional collection/transmission systems while Attachment I to this form shall be used for low pressure sewer systems, including septic tank effluent pump (STEP) systems, and Attachment II shall be used for vacuum sewer systems (include Attachments I or II with the submittal of this form as applicable).
 These checklists cover important items but are not necessarily completely comprehensive of collection system construction and do not relieve the engineer from designing the collection system following sound engineering practices.